The Science Behind Tiny Health's Child and Adult Gut Types

 More studies are needed to see how widespread this gut type is in different locations and whether it’s driven by specific dietary patterns or infections.

-Some controversies on adult gut types
+Some controversies on gut types

 The topic of enterotypes or gut types is controversial among scientists.
 Depending on the method and dataset used, studies differ in the exact number of gut types defined.
 Many have described Bacteroides and Prevotella as the only two gut types [2], [10], [12], [42], while other studies have described three [30], [39], [43].
 In Tiny Health, we classified gut types into seven different groups because we believe this better reflects the differences we see in our users.